 WS5605:09 Advanced Social Work Practicum

 COURSE AVAILABLE AT

-Cairns-based and External students will be required to travel to Townsville twice during their first Study Period to attend compulsory workshops, as described in the Post Admission Requirements.
+Cairns-based and External students who commence mid-year will be required to travel to Townsville twice during their first Study Period to attend compulsory workshops, as described in the Post Admission Requirements.

 Expected time to complete